-Fluoxetine for Dogs (Prozac): What Changes, How Long It Takes, and What to Monitor
+Fluoxetine for Dogs (Prozac): How Long It Takes and What Changes

-When a dog starts fluoxetine, the biggest surprise is usually the clock: meaningful change often takes weeks, not days.
-That slow onset is normal for SSRIs, and it is the reason many well-intended owners stop too early, switch too fast, or “test” big triggers before the medication has had time to build.
-The most helpful mindset is to treat the first month as a monitored adjustment period, then reassess around week four to week six with real notes and videos.
+When a dog starts fluoxetine, the biggest surprise is the clock: meaningful change usually takes about four to six weeks, not days.
+That slow onset is normal for SSRIs, and it is why many well-meaning owners stop too early, switch too fast, or "test" big triggers before the medication has built up.
+The most useful mindset is to treat the first month as a monitored adjustment period, then reassess around week four to six with real notes and short videos.

-Fluoxetine (including brand-name prozac for dogs) is prescribed for long-running anxiety patterns like canine separation anxiety and for compulsive behaviors that feel stuck on repeat.
-It is not meant to knock a dog out; it is meant to lower the intensity of fear or compulsive drive so the dog has enough overhead to learn new coping skills.
-During the waiting period, owners should watch appetite, stomach upset, sleep changes, and any agitation, and they should be especially cautious about drug interactions.
-The safest outcomes come from pairing medication with behavior modification therapy and documenting outcome cues the veterinarian can use to fine-tune the plan.
+Reconcile, a canine fluoxetine product, is FDA-approved specifically for separation anxiety together with a behavior-modification plan; other canine uses of fluoxetine are extra-label.
+It is not meant to knock a dog out; it lowers the intensity of fear or compulsive drive so the dog has enough room to learn new coping skills.
+While you wait, watch appetite, stomach upset, sleep changes, and any agitation, and be especially careful about drug interactions.
+The best outcomes come from pairing the medication with behavior modification and documenting cues the veterinarian can use to fine-tune the plan.

-• Early changes may be subtle: faster recovery after triggers, fewer compulsive loops, and more ability to settle.
+• The first changes are subtle: faster recovery after a trigger, fewer compulsive loops, and more ability to settle.

 What Fluoxetine Is and Why It’s Prescribed